Psiroy/MathLab/README.md

 ## Download Executable Files
 **DROPBOX |** [MathLab for Windows & User's Guide](https://www.dropbox.com/sh/s0k7sffsucz3990/AADoieglSGqV1hkw2jNwtDbna?dl=0)
+ (The Chinese version of the user's guide is written for version 2.7.3.
+The English version is for version 2.5.)

 ## Make your own portable executable files with MathLab
 - **Step 1 |** Write and save your MathLab code to a text file.